ddmitov/perl-executing-browser/README.md

 ## Linux Superuser Perl Scripts
 Linux superuser Perl scripts can be started using the special pseudo-user ``root``.
 So if PEB finds an URL like: ``http://root@local-pseudodomain/perl/root-open-directory.pl``, it will ask the user for the root password and then call ``sudo``, which will start the script.
 Root password is saved for 5 minutes inside the memory of the running PEB and is deleted afterwards.
 Output from superuser scripts is displayed inside PEB like the output from any other non-interactive Perl script.
 User data from HTML forms is supplied to superuser Perl scripts as the first command line argument without ``STDIN`` input or ``QUERY_STRING`` environment variable like in the user-level Perl scripts.

+## Hard Coded Files and Folders
+* **Application directory:**
+  Application directory is ``{PEB_binary_directory}/resources/app``.
+All files used by PEB, with the exception of data files, must be located within this folder.

+  Application directory is hard coded in C++ code for compatibility with the [Electron](http://electron.atom.io/) framework.
+[Epigraphista](https://github.com/ddmitov/epigraphista) is an example of a PEB-based application, that is also compatible with [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/).

+  Note, however, that to achieve [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) compatibility a PEB-based program must fit into the single-page application paradigm and no frames or iframes should be used.

+* **Perl interpreter:**
+  PEB expects to find Perl interpreter in ``{PEB_binary_directory}/perl/bin`` folder.
+The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
+If Perl interpreter is not found in the above location, PEB will try to find the first Perl interpreter on PATH.
+If no Perl interpreter is found, an error page is displayed instead of the start page.
+No Perl interpreter is a showstopper for PEB.

+* **Start page:**
+  PEB starts with an HTML page located at ``{PEB_binary_directory}/resources/app/index.html``.
+If this file is missing, an error message is displayed.
+No start page is a showstopper for PEB.
+  Note that start page pathname is case sensitive.

 ## Settings
 **Settings based on the existence of certain files and folders:**
 PEB is designed to run from any directory without setting anything beforehand and every file or directory that is checked during program startup is relative to the directory where the PEB binary file is located, further labeled as ``{PEB_binary_directory}``.

 * **Name of the binary file:**
   The binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed without restrictions.
 It can take the name of the PEB-based application it is going to run.
 No additional adjustments are necessary after renaming the binary.
 If log files are wanted, they will take the name of the binary file (without the filename extension), whatever the name may be.
-* **Application directory:**
-  Application directory is ``{PEB_binary_directory}/resources/app``.
-All files used by PEB, with the exception of data files, must be located within this folder.

-  Application directory is hard-coded in C++ code for compatibility with the [Electron](http://electron.atom.io/) framework.
-[Epigraphista](https://github.com/ddmitov/epigraphista) is an example of a PEB-based application, that is also compatible with [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/).

-  Note, however, that to achieve [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) compatibility a PEB-based program must fit into the single-page application paradigm and no frames or iframes should be used.
 * **Data directory:**
-  Data directory is not hard-coded in C++ code, but a separation of data files from code is generally a good practice.
+  Data directory is not hard coded in C++ code, but a separation of data files from code is generally a good practice.
 Data directory should contain any SQLite or flat file database or other data files, that a PEB-based application is going to use or produce.
 The recommended path for data directory is inside the ``{PEB_binary_directory}/resources`` directory. ``data`` is a good directory name, although not mandatory.
 Perl scripts can access this folder using the following code:

   ```perl
   use Cwd;